Yanming-Yang/idioMine/README.md

 ### 2. we would like to illustrate how to use IdioMine to extract idioms from the source code.

-IdioMine includes three steps to extract idioms from datasets.
+IdioMine includes five steps to extract idioms from datasets.

       - First, IdioMine extracts raw functions from datasets.